TabSimone/Jomanji/README.md

 -jolie jomanji.ol

-Develeped because of an exam at University of Bologna.
+Develeped because of an exam at University of Bologna, Operative Systems.